Skip to content

 • Growth path: the same gateway boundary should later support teleop, logging triggers, and possibly a cloud bridge without needing to expose the full ROS graph.

-Proposed High-Level Shape
+High-Level Shape

 [ Operator Laptop App ]